Amitesh1001/MACHINE-LEARNING-BASED-TARGET-CLASSIFICATION/README.md

 *	Window function - Hanning window
 *	Frequency scale - MEL
 *	Number of MEL bins - 96
-*	Highest frequency(fmax) = 11025(sr/2)
+*	Highest frequency(fmax) = 11025(sr/2) <br />

  **MFCC Generation**
 One popular audio feature extraction method is the Mel-frequency cepstral coefficients (MFCC) which have  39 features.
 The feature count is small enough to force us to learn the information of the audio.
 12 parameters are related to the amplitude of frequencies.
 It provides us enough frequency channels to analyze the audio. .mfcc is used to calculate mfccs of a signal.
 By printing the shape of mfccs you  get how many mfccs are calculated on how many frames.
-The first value represents the number of  mfccs  calculated  and  another value represents a number of frames available.
+The first value represents the number of  mfccs  calculated  and  another value represents a number of frames available.   <br />

 ## CNN architecture
 The CNN model is implemented using TensorFlow 2.0 and Keras as API.
 TensorFlow